Oklahoma Sooners women's basketball: History

 In the 2008–09 season, the Sooners made it to the Final Four of the 2009 NCAA Division I women's basketball tournament.
 They advanced through the Oklahoma City Regional, where they enjoyed considerable home court advantage, as Norman and Oklahoma City are separated by fewer than 20 miles.

 The 2010–11 and 2011–12 seasons failed to result in regional championships and NCAA Final Four appearances.
 Playing through rigorous non-conference schedules and a rugged Big 12 slate, the Sooners received No. 6 seeds each of the two years.
 The 10–11 team advanced through the Charlottesville, Virginia, first and second round site with a win over nearby James Madison University and an upset win over the University of Miami Hurricanes.
 The season came to an abrupt halt in Dayton, Ohio, in the Sweet Sixteen, with the team falling to No. 2 seed Notre Dame, which steamrolled to a national championship appearance that year.
 The 11–12 team failed to make it past the No. 3 seed St. John's Red Storm in a 74–70 defeat in front of several thousand Sooner fans in Norman, Oklahoma.
 St. Johns lost in the Sweet Sixteen to the Duke Blue Devils in Fresno, California.

 Oklahoma City hosted an NCAA regional in March 2013.

 The 2012–13 Sooners missed graduating senior Jelena Serena, but retained the rest of the team.
 Adding to the corps were two National Top 20 recruits, Maddie Manning and Nicole Kornet, and Sooners Jasmine Hartman and Lyndsey Cloman rejoined the active roster.
 Both Hartman and Cloman sat out the entire 2011–12 season with injuries.

-Conferences
+Conference affiliations

-Oklahoma has played in the Big 8 and the Big 12 conferences.
-The Sooners joined the Big 12 in 1996 when the Big 8 merged with four former members of the defunct Southwest Conference.
+Prior to joining the SEC, Oklahoma has played in the Big Eight and the Big 12 conferences.
+The Sooners joined the Big 12 in 1996 when the Big Eight and four members of the Southwest Conference created the Big 12.

+Oklahoma has been affiliated with the following conferences:

 Coaches

-Since its formation in 1974 the team has been led by eight different head coaches with the most recent being Sherri Coale who retired after the 2020–21 season.
+Since its formation in 1974 the team has been led by nine different head coaches.
+Since 2021, Jennie Baranczyk has served as the head coach of the program.